c-ware/civs/README.md

 the `rename_images.sh` script in that directory, such that the images have sequential filenames.
 Once you have done that, head to the indexer page (`civs_gallery.cgi`) and refresh.
 You should now see a variety of images.

+## Getting to CIVS
+After you've started your HTTP server (search online to figure this one out), go to `http://localhost:80/civs/civs_menu.html` or possibly `index.html` to access CIVS.
+Click on the Gallery button and see what you get.